Differin (Adapalene) for Seniors: What to Know

 Read More

-Experts predict potential functional cure within 5-10 years
+Experts predict a potential functional cure could be available within 5-10 years.

 Existing treatments primarily focus on managing symptoms and reducing transmission.
 Antiviral medications like acyclovir and valacyclovir help control outbreaks but cannot permanently eliminate the virus from the body.
 Patients typically experience reduced frequency and severity of symptoms with consistent treatment.